Global Earthquake Tracker — Live Seismic Activity Worldwide

 Official USGS Source

-All earthquake data comes directly from the United States Geological Survey (USGS), the authoritative source for seismic activity worldwide.
+All earthquake data currently displayed on this website comes from the United States Geological Survey (USGS), the authoritative source for seismic activity worldwide.

 Real-Time Updates